Now enrolling · 2025

 Python-First Projects

-Students write real Python code, not just drag-and-drop blocks.
-They leave with working projects they can show off and build on.
+Students write real Python code, not drag-and-drop blocks.
+They leave with working projects they can show off, build on, and present.

 🚀